 Aama or endotoxins get accumulated in the body, leading to a low digestive fire in the gastrointestinal system or cell or tissue level.
-Thereby leading to blockage in channels and increasing risk of several health maladies like high cholesterol, blocked arteries, autoimmune disorders like sarcoidosis, ankylosing spondylitis, rheumatoid arthritis, and many others.
+Thereby leading to blockage in channels and an increased risk of several health maladies, like high cholesterol, blocked arteries, autoimmune disorders like sarcoidosis, ankylosing spondylitis, rheumatoid arthritis, and many others.
 Sanjivani Vati is an ayurvedic formulation that is primarily employed to fight these health problems, by igniting the digestive fire and helping the liver to eliminate toxins from the system.

 Sanjivani Vati mainly helps in burning the accumulated endotoxins or aama in the system.
-It is a classic medicine chiefly used for easing fever and eliminating Ama dosha.
-It is attributed to have strong antipyretic and diaphoretic qualities, which helps to reduce fever by inducing perspiration and flushing out toxins.
-While its anti-viral and antimicrobial action helps to fend off viral and bacterial infections.
-Additionally, it is beneficial in treating infections related to the respiratory system and alimentary canal.
+It is a classic medicine chiefly used for easing fever and eliminating the Ama dosha.
+It is attributed to have strong antipyretic and diaphoretic qualities, which help to reduce fever by inducing perspiration and flushing out toxins.
+Witanti-viral and antimicrobial action helps to fend off viral and bacterial infections.
+Additionally, it is beneficial in treating infections related to the respiratory system and the alimentary canal.
 Sanjivani Vati is also known by other common names such as Amrit Sanjivani, Sanjivani Gutika, and Sanjeevani Gutika in Hindi.

 Also Read: Viral Fever: 5 Incredible Natural Herbs To Combat Viral Fever